dntstck/virgo/docs/DOCS.md

 ## 📌 Overview

 Virgo is a feature-rich Vim plugin & CLI tool specifically designed for managing Rust dependencies and project configurations.
-Whether you need to search crates.io, manage your Cargo.toml, or inspect the dependency tree, Virgo provides a consistent and efficient interface.
-With an emphasis on modularity and straightforward commands, Virgo helps you keep your Rust projects in top shape.
-Written in Rust, for Rust.
+Whether you need to search crates.io, add or modify crates quickly, inspect the dependency tree, or view crate docs, Virgo provides a consistent and efficient interface.
+With an emphasis on modularity and straightforward commands, Virgo helps you simplify Cargo.toml management.

 ---